Configuration

 Here, the supporting files and technical information about the setup is defined.
 Software and firmware versions for the Ph2_ACF implementation can be given and the ip address of the FC7 has to be set.:

-# Infos related to module and Ph2_ACF
+# Info related to modules and Ph2_ACF

-ipaddress = '192.168.10.100'
+fc7_address = '192.168.10.100'

-opto_dict = 'modules.json'
+module_json = 'modules.json'

 instruments = 'instruments.json'

-felis = false #Indicates, if Felis should be executed and uploads are to be performed.
+felis = false # indicates if Felis should be executed and uploads are to be performed

 If the directory, where dirigent is executed already features a CMSIT.xml file, the file is not overwritten.
-This means, that the here indicated ip address and the information about the module are ignored.
+This means, that the here indicated FC7 ip address and the information about the module are ignored.
 This is on purpose to allow any file to be used.
 If it is desired to start with a clean file, it is sufficient to just remove the CMSIT.xml file.
-The .txt files are then overwritten.
+The TXT files are then overwritten.

 Note, that the actual description of the desired CMSIT.xml file is discussed in the section modules.json.